PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

         // op-code 1 refers to any chat-messages being received by a player //
         // from here, we will send them to the chat-manager // case 1:
-            if (chatManager == null) { // if the chat manager is not yet setup, then assign the reference in the scene chatManager = GameObject.Find ("Chat Manager").GetComponent<ChatManager> ();
+            if (chatManager == null) { // if the chat manager is not yet set up, then assign the reference in the scene chatManager = GameObject.Find ("Chat Manager").GetComponent<ChatManager> ();
             }
             chatManager.OnMessageReceived (_packet); // send the whole packet to the chat-manager